hsmnabli/skypay-technical-test/README.md

      ```

 2. **Navigate to the Project Folder**
-   - Change the directory to your project folder.
+   - Change the directory to project folder.
      ```bash
      cd path/to/kata/project
      ```